What to Serve with Lasagna

 If you’re going for something a bit more substantial, try Butternut Squash Crostini (shown below), Bacon-Wrapped Dates with Honey and Brie, Herb and Cheese Puffs, or Puff Pastry Bites.

-Butternut Squash Crostini with Red Wine Caramelized Onions
+overhead image of Butternut Squash Crostini with Red Wine Caramelized Onions on a wooden cutting board

 Vegetables